FAQs and General Information

 Capital Expenditures (“CapEx”)

-- Our capital investments in property and equipment consist primarily of the following major categories:
+Our capital investments in property and equipment consist primarily of the following categories:

-- Following summarizes useful lives for property and equipment as of January 1, 2023:
+- Useful lives for property and equipment as of January 1, 2023 is as follows:

 - Buildings depreciated over periods of seven to 25 years.